 How to Present with Diagrammatic Format [PowerPointer’s Q&A]

 Hi!
 My series with your Questions and Answers continues.
-Today I’m answering the second frequent question I get from you: how to explain something using diagrammatic format and make presentations easier to understand.
+Today I’m answering the second frequent question I get from you: how to explain something using the diagrammatic format and make presentations easier to understand.

 To properly use diagrammatic, to explain your slides with diagrams, I suggest following these steps: